Brucehaha/roster/README.md

 - Employees: The people who are being rostered
 - Shifts: These are the bits of work assigned to employees.

+The minimum set of rules that the external algorithm would consider are:
+- Minimum of 10hr overnight rest
+- Maximum of 5 days working out of 7 any rolling 7 day window
+- Maximum of 5 days working in a row

 ### Challenge